gxq1219/Interface_USPEX-ABACUS/README.md

 USPEX-2023.0.2 is the latest python version of USPEX.
 The interface is written for ABACUS 3.3.0.

+If an exception occurs during the use of interface due to differences in versions, please modify it according to the error reported.

 To use the interface:

      1. Copy components.py to directory python3.X/site-packages/USPEX